aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 ![Claims Processing on AWS Architecture](source/Assets/FSI_Claims_Processing_Architecture.png)

-The document presents an architecture that leverages various AWS services and generative AI capabilities to streamline the claims processing workflow, including:
+The above image represents an architecture that leverages various AWS services and generative AI capabilities to streamline the claims processing workflow, including:

+1. Amazon CloudFront serves the Claims Processing React Web Application including Amazon Connect Chat interface.
+Amazon Cognito and AWS WAF protects Amazon CloudFront.

-1. Initiates First Notice of Loss (FNOL) communication using Amazon Connect and Amazon Pinpoint for Call and SMS, Amazon Lex for Chat using a webpage hosted through Amazon CloudFront.
-Amazon Simple Storage Service (Amazon S3) stores claims document.
+2. Initiates First Notice of Loss (FNOL) communication via call, SMS & chat using Amazon Connect and Amazon Lex and webform using Claims Processing Web Application.

-2. Amazon CloudFront serves two web applications  - chatbot webpage hosted on Amazon S3 and claims processing webpage hosted on AWS Fargate.
-An Application Load Balancer load balances the traffic to Fargate.
-An AWS WAF protects Amazon CloudFront.

-3. AWS Lambda function captures the data and stores them in an Amazon DynamoDB table.
+3. Stores claims request details in an Amazon DynamoDB table.

-4. AWS Lambda invokes Amazon Textract to analyze a driver’s license and invokes Amazon Bedrock using Anthropic Claude 3 Haiku LLM to analyze images of vehicle damages.
-Amazon AWS updates the generated insights including potential cost to replace and repair the coverable to existing claims record in the Amazon DynamoDB table.
+4. Claims documents uploaded via Claims Processing Web Application is stored in Amazon Simple Storage Service (Amazon S3).
+S3 events trigger an AWS Lambda which invokes Amazon Textract to analyze documents such as driver’s license and invokes Amazon Nova Pro LLM using Amazon Bedrock to analyze images of vehicle damages.
+AWS Lambda updates the generated insights including potential cost to replace and repair the coverable to existing claims record in the Amazon DynamoDB table.

+5. API Gateway and AWS Lambda integrates 3rd party application data to Claims Processing Web Application.

-5. Adjuster leverages Amazon Bedrock Knowledgebase assistance to search information via Amazon API Gateway and AWS Lambda.
-Amazon S3 stores knowledge articles for the Bedrock knowledge base.
-An Amazon OpenSearch Serverless is used as the Vector database.
+6. Adjuster leverages Amazon Bedrock Knowledgebase to search information via Amazon API Gateway and AWS Lambda.
+Amazon S3 stores knowledge articles for the Amazon Bedrock knowledge base.
+Amazon OpenSearch Serverless is used as the Vector database.

-6. Adjuster reviews and adjudicates the claim request using the web application.
+7. Adjuster reviews and adjudicates the claim request using the web application.

-7. Adjuster decision sends to Amazon Simple Queue Service (Amazon SQS) queue.
+8. Adjuster decision is sent to Amazon Simple Queue Service (Amazon SQS) queue.

-8. Amazon SQS help integrates with a claims system or a 3rd party application for further processing (3rd party integration is not scoped in this guidance).

-9. AWS Lambda notifies the claimant the status of the claim request via Amazon Pinpoint and/or Amazon Connect.
+9. AWS Lambda picks the messages from Amazon SQS and notifies the claimant the status of the claim request via Amazon Connect.

+10. AWS Lambda in a VPC picks the messages from Amazon SQS and updates 3rd party applications for further downstream processing (if required).

 ## Cost